 indication for each keyword, this is also called Keyword Difficulty

 .
 It's worth mentioning (again) that Google Keyword Planner's competition indication is for Advertising, not SEO.
-A keyword with low competition rank can be very difficult to optimize at the same time.
+A keyword with a low competition rank can be very difficult to optimize at the same time.
 There are other tools such as ahrefs

 that give a better overview of SEO Keyword Difficulty, most of them are not free, however (but if you are serious about SEO, they are well worth the money).